-Trees are the dominant feature of all forest communities and can be found everywhere in our daily lives.
+Trees are the dominant feature of all forest communities and can be found in so many parts of our daily lives.
 They exist in parks, schoolyards, backyards, and along our roads.
 Whether we are in a city or small community, the urban and community forest is so ubiquitous that we often don’t stop to think that we are actually part of a forest community and have a complex relationship with its ecosystem.
 Increasing students’ understanding of their relationship with the urban forest and the trees around them is an important step toward appreciation of trees and of the environmental benefits they provide our communities.

 Every year there is a theme to encourage students to think about trees in new ways, such as

-The deadline for the 2018 contest is March 16, 2018.
+The deadline for the 2023 contest is March 15, 2023.

 Second Place, Third Place, and Honorable Mention Winners receive art supplies and many other prizes at a ceremony for all the winners.